-41. St George's participates in the biennial Postgraduate Research Experience Survey (PRES) and the annual Postgraduate Taught Experience Survey (PTES).
-These surveys are administered by Advance HE.
-The Deputy Head of the Graduate School (Taught Postgraduate Courses) will have oversight responsibility for all stages of St George's participation in PTES including the distribution of survey outcomes and the initiation of follow up Action Plans.
-The Deputy Head of the Graduate School (Research Degrees) has the equivalent responsibility in relation to PRES.
+40. St George's participates in the biennial Postgraduate Research Experience Survey (PRES) and the annual Postgraduate Taught Experience Survey (PTES).
+These surveys are administered by Advance HE and the Student Experience Team support the operational delivery.
+The Deputy Head of the Graduate School (Taught Postgraduate Courses) will have oversight for PTES and the Deputy Head of the Graduate School (Research Degrees) has the equivalent responsibility in relation to PRES.
+The Student Experience Team will distribute survey results, undertake analysis and produce reports in collaboration with the Graduate School.
+The Graduate School will produce Action Plans and include actions in Annual Programme Monitoring Reports.

-Governance - Student Experience Action Group, Quality Assurance and Enhancement Committee and the Education & Students Strategy Committee
+Governance - Student Experience Monitoring and Advisory Group, Quality Assurance and Enhancement Committee and the Education & Students Strategy Committee

-- 42. Student Engagement and all aspects of the Student Voice are overseen, monitored and delivered under the aegis of the Student Experience Action Group (SEAG), chaired by the Associate Dean for Student Experience.
-Centre and Faculty Leads are accountable to the SEAG for completing agreed actions based on student feedback. - 43.
-SEAG is responsible for advising on strategic direction, resourcing, reputational and policy matters related to student experience and engagement institution-wide.
-It coordinates and evaluates student experience interventions and student engagement across all institutes, departments and faculties. - 44.
-SEAG is a key advisory, monitoring and action planning group that reports into the Education & Students Strategy Committee (ESSC), to which it is accountable.
-SEAG is responsible for development, implementation, evaluation and monitoring of the quality assurance processes that underpin effective student engagement.
-In this regard, SEAG is accountable to QAEC.
+- 41. All aspects of Student Engagement are overseen, monitored and delivered under the aegis of the Student Experience Monitoring and Advisory Group (SEM&AG). - 42.
+SEM&AG is responsible for advising on strategic direction, resourcing, reputational and policy matters related to student experience and engagement institution-wide.
+It coordinates and evaluates student experience interventions and student engagement across all institutes, centres and departments. - 43.
+SEM&AG is a key advisory, monitoring and action planning group that reports into the Education & Students Strategy Committee (ESSC), to which it is accountable.
+SEM&AG is responsible for development, implementation, evaluation and monitoring of the quality assurance processes that underpin effective student engagement.
+In this regard, SEM&AG is accountable to QAEC.